corsodr/shelf-v0/README.md

-Hard is good.
-Follow through.
-Use it.
+Embrace the pain.
 Get feedback.
+Make money.

 ## Now
-- frontend for create collection
+- test it

 ## Friday
 - use session id instead of email